Brochioectasis Lung Disease

 Chronic Obstruction Lung Disease (COPD) is a term that includes a whole group of lung diseases that block airway flow making it difficult for an individual to breath.
-Typically they are short of breath and their lifestyle is affected to the degree of their disease.
+Typically patients are short of breath, and their lifestyle is affected to the degree of their disease.

-I was recently diagnosed with bronchioectasis, which is a lung disease that damages some area of the lung so that it is not longer smooth.
-The effect of this phenomena is increased congestion, which causes a frequent cough.
-Recently I had an appointment with a pulmonary doctor due to bronchitis which didn't improve after a month of antibiotics.
+I was diagnosed with bronchioectasis several years ago.
+It is a lung disease that damages some areas of the lung so the lining of the lunds is thickened and is no longer smooth.
+The result of this phenomena is increased congestion, which causes a recurrent cough.
+Infections may occur with some frequency, and they do not always respsond well to some antibiotics.

-He ordered a high density chest cat scan this past Monday, but my insurance company turned it down.
+Initially to determine if I had this disease my doctor ordered a high density chest cat scan, but my insurance company turned it down.
 Since when does an insurance decide how a doctor practices medicine?
 They said I didn't meet the criteria.

-I am so furious about this, as this insurance isn't cheap, and the doctor stated the reason for the test was to rule out bronchiectasis.
+I was upset about this, as this insurance isn't cheap, and the doctor stated the reason for the test was to rule out bronchiectasis.
 Ultimately the doctor was able to get approval, which confirmed his diagnosis.

 What's Ahead for Patients?

-There is another test, a bronchoscopy, I had following the cat scan.
-The cat scan could have eliminate the need for this other test, but not in my case.
-I was put to sleep and the doctor used a tube to go down in my lungs to see first hand what the problem is and take samples of tissue or infection.
-Now, that really was not a good time, as the sedation did not keep me asleep!
+There is another test available to determine the if a patient has bronchioectasis, which is a bronchoscopy, I had one following my cat scan.
+The cat scan could have eliminated the need for the bronchoscopy, but not in my case.
+I was put to sleep and the doctor used a tube to actually look into my lungs to further diagnoses my problem, and he took samples of damaged tissue and of the infected tissue.

-I had developed asthmatic bronchitis last summer and it has been a problem off and on ever since.
-My health continued to deteriorate, resulting in increased shortness of breath with any real activity, wheezing and coughing all the time.
+I had developed chronic asthmatic bronchitis, which occurred a few years ago, and it has been a problem off and on ever since.
+Chronic bronchitis resulted in increased shortness of breath with any real activity, wheezing and coughing occurred frequently.
 I have been treated for infections several times.
-I am been on antibiotics and steroids much of the time, which help temporarily but haven't cured it.
+I have also been on antibiotics and steroids much of the time, which helps temporarily but there is no cure.
 This condition has changed my whole lifestyle.